orcfax/docs/editorialGuide.md

 ### Explanatory documentation

 This kind of documentation is best used for explaining ideas more broadly or for presenting the big picture.
-These documents msy be used to introduce technical components, but detailed technical description should be given elsewhere.
+These documents may be used to introduce technical components, but detailed technical description should be given elsewhere.

-The first appearance of an introduction should always be followed by its explanation.
+The first appearance of an acronym should always be followed by its explanation.
 Thereafter, the use of the acronym without description is appropriate.